Inspiration and Background

-Puerto Ricans embody an awkward position in the immigration dialogue because, since 1917, strategically the year the US entered World War I, Puerto Ricans have been US citizens and drafted to fight in US wars.
-Still, this citizenship entails limited rights with no voting privileges in Washington for those living in Puerto Rico.
-This position also allows Puerto Ricans the ability, and what many covet as a privilege, to travel back and forth to the states freely, yet they encounter similar challenges and feelings of exile and displacement that other immigrants experience.
+In 1917, strategically the year the US entered World War I, Puerto Ricans were made (not by vote) US citizens and drafted to fight in US wars.
+This limited, colonial citizenship with no voting representation in Washington for Puerto Rico, allows Puerto Ricans the ability to travel back and forth to the US, yet they encounter similar challenges and feelings of exile, displacement, discrimination and unwelcome that other immigrants experience.

 Through war and invasion Puerto Rico and its people became part of the United States.
-Although Mexicans are mostly discussed as part of the immigration debate, many fail to remember that half of Mexico came to be part of the United States through war and conquest (1848), 50 years before Puerto Rico encountered the same fate (1898).
-Chicanos describe this experience with the popular quote, “We did not cross the border, the border crossed us.”
-In other words, thousands of Mexicans and their descendants never immigrated to the US.
+Although Mexicans in the US are mostly discussed as part of the immigration debate, many fail to remember that half of México came to be part of the United States through war and conquest (1848 Treaty of Guadalupe Hidalgo), 50 years before Puerto Rico encountered the same fate (1898 Treaty of Paris).
+Chicanxs describe this experience with the popular quote, “We did not cross the border, the border crossed us.”
+In other words, countless Mexicans and their descendants never immigrated to the US.
 They were already there long before the US came to possess those lands.
-This context further illustrates the ridiculousness of Trump's proposed border wall.
-Additionally with much dialogue in the news about Puerto Rico's continued status as a colony of the US, Trump has taken no interest in addressing the matter.
-Puerto Ricans, Mexican-Americans and Chicanos share the struggles surrounding the nation within a nation notion that comes with invasion and war.
+Puerto Ricans, Mexican-Americans and Chicanxs share the struggles surrounding the nation within a nation notion that comes with invasion and war.

-Mexican and Puerto Rican artists resisted the replacement of their cultural idiosyncracies and political ideologies by invading forces, be they France, or the US or the resident elite.
-Through institutions like the Taller Grafica Popular (TGP) in Mexico and el Centro de Arte Puertorriqueño, printmakers took art out of the hands of the privileged and wealthy and brought it to the masses, teaching culture, heritage, history and politics.
-In fact the late Puerto Rican master printmaker Rafael Tufiño studied at the TGP in Mexico and brought back many of the principles of post-revolutionary Mexican art and printmaking to the work of CAP in Puerto Rico.
+Mexican and Puerto Rican artists resisted the replacement of their cultural idiosyncrasies and political ideologies by invading forces, be they France, or the US or the resident elite.
+Through institutions like the Taller Gráfica Popular (TGP) in México and el Centro de Arte Puertorriqueño, printmakers took art out of the hands of the privileged and wealthy and brought it to the masses, teaching culture, heritage, history and politics via murals and newspaper cartoons and illustrations.
+In fact the late Puerto Rican master printmaker Rafael Tufiño studied at the TGP in México and brought back many of the principles of post-revolutionary Mexican art and printmaking to the work of CAP in Puerto Rico.
 He then was a great influence in the founding of Taller Boricua which started as a printshop in El Barrio in New York City.
-Rising out of the civil rights movement, Chicano and Puerto Rican artists poured their revolution onto posters and art in print workshops and walls throughout the United States.
-Not to mention these two communities' socio political contributions to this movement with groups like the Young Lords and the Brown Berets and the huge parallel between the Chicano and Nuyorican Poetry movements.
+Rising out of the Civil Rights Movement, Chicanx and Puerto Rican artists poured their revolution onto posters and art in print workshops and walls throughout the United States.
+Not to mention these two communities' socio political contributions to this movement with groups like the Young Lords Party and the Brown Berets, and huge parallels between the Chicanx and Nuyorican Poetry Movements.

 Julia and Frida sit together clasping their hands in solidarity.
 Behind them are the flags of their respective countries.
 The Mexican and Puerto Rican flags share a common central red stripe, merging the two flags.
 On this stripe, between the two women appears the following excerpt from Julia’s poem, “El regalo de los Reyes:”